 Stamkos has starred for Canada in many international events and won a gold medal at the 2008 World Junior Championships and the 2016 World Championships.
 He also helped his nation win the 2016 World Cup of Hockey.

 The Lightning captain is an excellent sharpshooter, has brilliant hand-to-eye coordination and is a power-play specialist with a knack for scoring big goals.
 He isn’t afraid of the rough stuff, but sometimes pays the price with injuries.

 Skating: Despite a slew of injuries, Stamkos remains a terrific skater who commands the respect of opposing defenses.
-Since he can convert from a distance, blueliners aren’t entirely sure whether to stand their ground or back off to protect the house.
+Since he can convert from distance, blueliners aren’t entirely sure whether to stand their ground or back off in order to protect the house.

-Durability: Unfortunately, Stamkos got plagued by injuries since the 2013-14 campaign.
-He’s just had awful lucked in the health department.
+Durability: Unfortunately, Stamkos has been plagued by injuries since the 2013-14 campaign.
+He’s just had awful luck in the health department.
 Case in point: He had to watch his Lightning win the Stanley Cup in 2019-20 after suiting up for just one postseason contest.

 Follower: While he’s a 31-year-old veteran with proven goal-scoring chops, Stamkos isn’t the sort of on-ice leader whose play galvanizes his club.
 He won’t put the team on his back and single-handedly carry it to victory.
 It isn’t in his DNA.
-During big-game settings, he becomes a top-tier complementary piece rather than the straw that stirs the drink.
+In a big-game setting, he becomes a top-tier complementary piece rather than the straw that stirs the drink.